Artemas-Muzanenhamo/simple-workflow-ng-app/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+You must also make sure that you are running the `spring-boot-activiti-demo` which will be on port `8080` and will allow you to start `Activiti` processes.